GreccoOliva-Franco/docker-challenge/README.md

 - A GET request to `localhost/server-1/status` should have the same response of the previous [section 2](#section-2-containerize-the-application).

 - A GET request to `localhost/server-2/status` should have the same response of the previous [section 4](#section-4-containerize-the-second-server).

+- A GET 'localhost:3030/status' should redirect to `localhost/server-1/status`.

+- A GET 'localhost:4040/status' should redirect to `localhost/server-2/status`.

+- Any other request should return a 404 error.